An injective Model for Twisted Derived Categories and Curved Koszul Triality: Introduction

 \begin{thmx}[Corollary~\ref{cor:curvedtriality}] We have the following commutative triangle of equivalences of triangulated categories.

 \end{thmx}

-As an application, we establish a tensor-hom adjunction for the compactly generated derived category $D_c^\text{II}(A\mhyphen mod)$, which does not work without a second model structure.
-For any two DG algebras $A$ and $B$, we tacitly use the identification $A\mhyphen mod\mhyphen B\cong A\otimes B^{op}\mhyphen mod$, so that the above results can be applied to categories of CDG-bimodules.
+As an application, we establish a tensor-hom adjunction for the twisted derived category $D_c^\text{II}(A\mhyphen mod)$, which does not work without a second model structure.
+For any two DG algebras $A$ and $B$, we tacitly use the identification $A\mhyphen mod\mhyphen B\cong A\otimes B^{op}\mhyphen mod$, so that the above results can be applied to categories of CDG bimodules.